Advertisement

 UNESCO recommended a total prohibition of smartphones in school premises.

 England’s decision to implement these restrictions now aligns them with Nigeria and several other countries such as France, Italy, and Portugal that have already adopted similar policies.
-In Nigeria, the restriction on smartphones in schools was put in place back in 2012.
+In Nigeria, the restriction on Smartphones in schools was put in place back in 2012.
 While there is no official directive regarding the prohibition of phone usage, several states within the country have already enforced this measure.
 In a 2018 statement, UNESCO recommended a total prohibition of smartphones within school premises due to their association with lower academic achievement and detrimental impact on emotional well-being.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.